The Sherman House Museum & The Georgian: Historical Treasure in Central Ohio

 Lancaster itself plays a large role in American history, too.
 General Sherman’s brother, Senator John Sherman, authored the Sherman Antitrust Act of 1890, which prevents against monopolies.
 The Lancaster Lens Company produced a hand-blown glass reflector for the torch in the Statue of Liberty for her 50th anniversary in 1934.
 And Lancaster-native Robert Heft designed the current United States flag as part of a high school assignment.
 (His teacher gave him a B-, but that was changed to an A after Heft’s flag design was sent to Washington D.C. and chosen as the new national flag by President Dwight D. Eisenhower.)

-If you’re coming in from out-of-town, be sure to check into some of the other historic sites in Lancaster, like Mount Pleasant or the other museums I mentioned.
+If you’re coming in from out-of-town, be sure to check out some of the other historic sites in Lancaster, like Mount Pleasant or the other museums I mentioned.
 There are also plenty of restaurants, and an 8-mile bike trail, should those strike your fancy.

-We’re a cute little city, if I do say so myself.
+It’s a cute little city, if I do say so myself.

 Pin me!